kcx1/FixDateTime/README.md

     ]

-    in_format =  "%b %d, %Y %H:%M:%S %Z"    # This is the format of the existing date time out_format = "%d %b %y"                 # This is the format that we would like to change it to
+    in_format =  "%b %d, %Y %H:%M:%S %Z"    # This is the format of the existing date time out_format = "%d-%b-%y"                 # This is the format that we would like to change it to
 ```